Fernando de Noronha Marine National Park: Administration

 The Fernando de Noronha Marine National Park was created by federal decree 96.693 on September 14, 1988.

 It is administered by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

 The park is classified as IUCN protected area category II (national park).

 The objective is to preserve a natural ecosystem of great ecological relevance and scenic beauty, and to support scientific research, environmental education and interpretation, outdoors recreation and ecotourism.

 The unofficial management plan was released on 31 December 1990.

 The advisory council was named on 31 December 2001.

 A revised management plan with various studies was issued on 29 November 2010.

 Environment

 Much of the original vegetation of the island was cut when it was used as a prison, to make it harder for prisoners to hide.

 After that non-native species, particularly flaxseed, were introduced to feed livestock and have spread uncontrollably.

 The teju lizard was introduced in an unsuccessful attempt to control an infestation of rats, and the lizard is also a problem.

 Despite the stated objective of recovery of the environment, sheep continued to be farmed on the island.

-Protected birds in the park include Noronha elaenia (Elaenia ridleyana), red-billed tropicbird (Phaethon aethereus), white-tailed tropicbird (Phaethon lepturus), Audubon's shearwater (Puffinus lherminieri), Noronha vireo (Vireo gracilirostris).
+Protected birds in the park include Noronha elaenia (Elaenia ridleyana), red-billed tropicbird (Phaethon aethereus), white-tailed tropicbird (Phaethon lepturus), Sargasso shearwater (Puffinus lherminieri), Noronha vireo (Vireo gracilirostris).